dudeLikesFrogs/DownTube/README.md

   ```
   <br>
   3. open the installer downloaded from this repository and change the installationpath to the created directory
-     and hit next on everything else:
+     and leave everything else as default:
   <img src=>
 </p>